Mary Anne Tessier

-I have been drawing and painting since I was a child; however, only in recent years have I been able to devote more time to my habit.
-I find pastel to be both challenging and forgiving.
-It allows me to paint in an exact manner or be loose and painterly.
+Mary Anne has been drawing and painting since she was a child; however, only in recent years have she been able to devote more time to her habit.
+She find pastel to be both challenging and forgiving.
+It allows Mary Anne to paint in an exact manner or be loose and painterly.

 What is pastel painting?
 Pastel is a dry medium.
 The pastel itself is a short stick, chalk-like in appearance.
 It can be applied dry, or the painting surface can first be painted with pastel or with watercolor.
 If under-painted with pastel, it can then be brushed with alcohol.
 When the surface is dry, the painting can be finished with the dry sticks.
-I like to use a sanded paper for my artwork, although on occasion a handmade paper can do very nicely for some landscapes.
+Mary Anne likes to use a sanded paper for her artwork, although on occasion a handmade paper can do very nicely for some landscapes.

 Landscapes here on Cape Cod are an artist’s dream, a never-ending supply of beaches, boats, sunrises, and sunsets.
-However, animal portraits are what I truly love doing.
+However, animal portraits are what Mary Anne truly loves doing.
 Each little face has its own endearing quality and expression.

-I have lived on Cape Cod since 1983; I’ve been a business owner for 23 years and a pastel painter for even longer.
+Mary Anne has lived on Cape Cod since 1983; she’s been a business owner for 23 years and a pastel painter for even longer.

-I have studied with Alan Garnes at the Scottsdale Artists School in Arizona, Nancy Clauss in Paradise Valley in Arizona, Aline Gagne in Eastham, and Carrie Curran in Phoenix.
-I am a juried member of the Eastham Painters Guild and The Guild of Chatham artists, as well as a member of the Yarmouth Art Guild, the Cape Cod Art Association, the Cape Cod Cultural Center, and the Arizona Pastel Artist Association.
+Mary Anne studied with Alan Garnes at the Scottsdale Artists School in Arizona, Nancy Clauss in Paradise Valley in Arizona, Aline Gagne in Eastham, and Carrie Curran in Phoenix.
+She is a juried member of the Eastham Painters Guild and The Guild of Chatham artists, as well as a member of the Yarmouth Art Guild, the Cape Cod Art Association, the Cape Cod Cultural Center, and the Arizona Pastel Artist Association.

 Mary Anne’s portfolio